hayde/templateEngine/README.md

 ### hyd:attributes
 this allows to add new attributes to the current tag.

+There are some special attributes in a tag, which require no value to them.
+Like "ismap" in img, or "selected" in option

 ```
 image_link = "http://www.no.com/image_123.jpg";
 description = "hier is a sample picture to read";